Aromatherapy for Dogs?!

 Hundreds of essential oils are available for use.
 One that some of you are probably familiar with is Tea Tree (Melaleuca alternifolia).
 It is steam distilled from the leaves of the Melaleuca alternifolia tree that grows in Australia.
 It has been used as a medicinal agent in Australia for centuries.
 It is extremely useful as a broad spectrum antibacterial, antifungal, and antiviral agent.
 It is soothing to skin irritations such as insect bites and itching eczemas.
 During war time, Tea Tree was standard issue in Australian soldier’s medicine kits.
 Its production was considered to be so important that workers involved with harvesting and producing the oil were exempt from military service.
 You can apply a small amount diluted in a carrier such as olive oil to cuts, burns, stings, and fungal infections.
 To make a medicated shampoo, simply add a drop or two to a squirt of your favorite dog shampoo (mix well in the palm of your hand before applying).

 Another extremely useful and versatile oil is Lavender.
 It is steam distilled from the flowers of Lavandula angustifolia.
 In addition to being extremely useful medicinally, Lavender has a delicate and beautiful fragrance.
 It is calming, anti-depressive, anti-inflammatory, and helpful for treating burns.
 It is extremely useful as a fungicide and germicide.
-It can be applied to the skin, incorporated into sprays and shampoos, and is wonderful diluted in distilled water and alcohol for use as a room freshener (shake well before each use unless you add an emulsifier to your spray).
+It can be applied to the skin (dilute in a suitable carrier oil or lotion), incorporated into sprays and shampoos, and is wonderful diluted in distilled water and alcohol for use as a room freshener (shake well before each use unless you add an emulsifier to your spray).
 To calm down nervous or hyperactive dogs, place a few drops on the underside of your dog’s crate pad or papers.
 Also, rub a little diluted oil on the foot pads.